Chillwave/s2t/README.md

    - ALSA Configuration status
    - System resource utilization (CPU and Memory usage)
    - Network latency to Google
+3. **Save to clipboard**: Use this application to simplify your workflows.
+Paste wherever the content is needed.

 ## Usage

 1. Run the application: